How would Chicago respond should the coronavirus spread further?

 Doctors said there's no need to wear them here right now, with no new cases in Illinois, but if you're going to buy them, be sure to get the right one.

-“The N-95 masks filter out smaller particles airborne viruses are smaller particles than a regular mask,” Wirksen said.
+“The N-95 masks filter out smaller particles airborne viruses are smaller particles than a regular mask,” Wiksten said.
 “N-95 you should be fit tested for it.”

 Meanwhile, the federal government is discussing increasing funding to battle the coronavirus.